-The alarm output port should not be connected to high power load directly (It shall be less than 1A) to avoid high current which may result in relay damage.
-Please use the contactor to realize the connection between the alarm output port and the load.
+The alarm output port should not be connected to high power load directly (It shall be less than 1A) to avoid high current which might result in relay damage.
+Use the contactor to realize the connection between the alarm output port and the load.